mintproject/droughtIndices/README.md

 ## <a name = "files">Files and folders in this directory</a>

+### Files

 * WM_climate_indices.py: Executable (climate indices calculation)
+* config.json: JSON file containing configurable inputs data and parameters

+### Folders

+* Data: Link to relevant datasets for use with  the software
+* Docs: Simulation Matrix for the mint mint project
+* ExampleResults: Examples of outputs
+* Utils: Utilities to cut and concatenate netcdf files from FLDAS and GLDAS

 ## <a name = "contact">Contact</a>